 Certain executives are awarded CROCEI awards that vest at the end of a three-year period if performance targets based on CROCE are met.
 These awards are settled in stock upon certification of the performance target, with payouts that range from 0% to 200% of the target award.
 Dividend equivalents are accumulated and paid upon certification of the award.
-The value of shares that vested in 2023 was \$25 million.
-A summary of changes in Occidental's unvested CROCEI in 2023 is presented below:
+The value of shares that vested in 2024 was \$25 million.
+A summary of changes in Occidental's unvested CROCEI in 2024 is presented below:

-C ROCEI
+C CROCEI

-thousands, except fair values Awards Weighted-Ave Grant- Fair Valu Awards Occidental S
+thousands, except fair values Awards nt-Date /alue of

-Unvested as of January 1 574 \$ 35.73
+Unvested as of January 1 507 \$ 39.59

-Granted 130 \$ 59.71
+Granted 161 \$ 61.36

-Vested ^(a) (197) \$ 41.60
+Vested (a) (221) \$ 25.39

-Unvested as of December 31 507 \$ 39.59
+Unvested as of December 31 447 \$ 54.55

 (a) Presented at the target payouts.
-The weighted-average payout at vesting was 200% of the target, resulting in the issuance of approximately 395,000 shares of Occidental common stock.
+In 2024, the weighted-average payout at vesting was 200% of the target, resulting in the issuance of approximately 441,000 shares of Occidental common stock.

-NOTE 16 - GEOGRAPHIC AREAS AND INDUSTRY SEGMENTS
+NOTE 16 - INDUSTRY SEGMENTS AND GEOGRAPHIC AREAS